 Liquid Potpourri

-This product contains cationic cleaners which are more hazardous as dry or regular potpourri.
-Ingestion of the product can lead to respiratory problems, skin and burning eyes, stomach or gastric ulcers.
+This product contains cationic cleaners, which are more hazardous than dry or regular potpourri.
+Ingestion of the product can lead to respiratory problems, skin and burning eyes, and stomach or gastric ulcers.
 Also, it can cause respiratory issues and neurological issues.

 Incense

 To create the scent of a perfume, you need to burn a substance known as incense.
-The term “incense originates in an Latin words “to burn”.It can be a pleasant smell and soothing to human beings, however the smoke that comes from the product could irritate the stronger noses of your cat and could cause respiratory issues when inhaled.
+The term “incense originates in the Latin word “to burn.”It can be a pleasant smell and soothing to human beings; however, the smoke that comes from the product could irritate the stronger noses of your cat and could cause respiratory issues when inhaled.

 air Fresheners

-Air fresheners are merely masking scents, not eliminate them.
+Air fresheners are merely masking scents, not eliminating them.
 They may trigger asthma attacks in cats and humans too.

-Although these products can be harmful to our furry friends, there are alternatives that are safe for our beloved feline companions.
-Being pet owners we know that pets can smell a bit that is the reason for the use of candles with scents and air fresheners can be very beneficial.
+Although these products can harm our furry friends, there are alternatives that are safe for our beloved feline companions.
+Being pet owners, we know that pets can smell a bit.
+That is the reason the use of candles with scents and air fresheners can be very beneficial.

 Charcoal